 - Just-in-time: Microlearning makes for great performance support tools as the micro nuggets are available to the users when they need the information

 - Less Time Consuming: Since these nuggets can be completed quickly, they are more effective and beneficial to the learners

 - Facilitating Innovation: Mobile devices are opening new frontiers of knowledge.
-Rather than depending on educators, learners are now taking upon themselves to find solutions to their own problems.
-As the learning journey gets more personalized, people will be more motivated to experiment, innovate, address challenges and suggest strategies for success.
+Rather than depending on educators, learners are now taking it upon themselves to find solutions to their problems.
+As the learning journey gets more personalized, people will be more motivated to experiment, innovate, address challenges, and suggest strategies for success.

 6. Benefitting from Digital Networks:

 Mobile technology enables learners to connect on various digital networks, platforms, and content resources, thus connecting learners with learning communities across geographies.
 Thus, micro-learning opens up new vistas of knowledge-sharing, enabling learners to gain worldwide perspectives.

 Augmented reality is the new buzzword in training and development.
 AR uses the real environment and superimposes new computer-generated information to create an enhanced version of what one sees, hears, feels, and smells.
 Mobile technology enables learners to look at an augmented world through their phone cameras and gain a real-world perspective of the subject under study.
 To illustrate with an example, several e-commerce sites have catalog apps that allow you to use your smartphone to zoom in on the products and view them in a simulated environment.

 How to Implement Microlearning Into Your Learning and Training Strategy:

 Microlearning, if properly implemented, can result in improved knowledge retention and reduced cost.
 Besides, it is compatible with mobile learning, enabling learners to access training while on the move.

 Here are 5 Steps to Implement Microlearning into Your Learning and Training strategy: